SpongeBob SquarePants: Creature from the Krusty Krab: Plot

+Afterwards the story shifts to a comic book-like world revolving around local superhero Starfish-Man, who everyone in the story resembles.

+Like every hero with a nemesis, Starfish-Man pursues the villainous "Dreaded Patrick", whose evil plan is to turn the city into a giant shrine.
+This includes: self-portrait posters (which you must remove to advance the game), likeness statues made of gold, and torch altars.
+Starfish-Man appears at a train depot and sees a civilian tied up on the main tracks (with an oncoming train in pursuit).

+After saving the civilian and returning his scattered clothing, the mayor informs Starfish-Man that they need to work together to clean up the city.
+In response he collects laundry detergent.
+He then gets invited to a final showdown by Dreaded Patrick in his evil lair.

-In Patrick's dream, he is a masked superhero called "Starfishman" in a cel-shaded comic book-like world where everyone resembles him.
-Starfishman pursues the villainous "Dreaded Patrick", who attempts to remake the town in his own image.
-Starfishman goes around town beating his paper-flat minions, getting clothes for a man after saving him from a train, and giving the mayor laundry detergent to help "clean up the town."
-Starfishman eventually beats Dreaded Patrick in a showdown at his secret lair.
-However, he fails to see a surprise attack, is knocked out, and gets tied to a rocket originally intended for another starfish, which launches into outer space.
+Starfish-Man enters the lair and finds a civilian tied to a rocket near the top floor.
+He gets on an elevator. (while being challenged by DP to see who could get there faster.)
+You take on multiple levels of henchmen ranging in size.
+Starfish-Man reaches the top and attempts a rescue.
+However, he fails to see a surprise attack, is knocked out, and gets tied to the rocket originally intended for the other starfish, which launches into outer space.
 The rocket hits an asteroid, a piece of which falls to Earth and traps Dreaded Patrick.
 In outer space, Starfishman manages to untie himself from the rocket after flying around.
 He shoots asteroids threatening a space station and continues to fly around until he meets up with a U.F.O. in the shape of a patty.
 He shoots off its wings, destroying it.
 Then Patrick returns to Earth while trying to figure out how to stop the rocket.